-Bottom Line: This is probably the lightest mountaineering tent you will find, and it has excellent ventilation.
+- It doesn’t have a lot of storage areas.Bottom-Line: This is probably the lightest mountaineering tent you will find, and it has excellent ventilation.

 If insulation is your number one priority, then the Crua Tri tent meets this requirement beautifully.
 This dark rest double-wall tent has a thermal quilted layer that is superior at keeping the tent warm.
 It also blocks out noise and light so you can sleep comfortably without interruptions.

 The fabric of the tent is a durable, heavy polycotton breathable fabric and it’s lined with a TPU laminate, so you don’t have to worry about waterproofing your tent.
 It has a considerable vestibule area (3 feet x 6.5 feet), and the tent is definitely spacious enough for three people as it claims with an interior floor space of 48.75 square feet.

 The poles are made from an aero-grade aluminum and are some of the most durable aluminum poles around.
 The tent also has plenty of guy lines for added stability.
 Once you set this tent up, it will withstand some of the strongest winds.
 Unless you’re in a hurricane, this tent isn’t going anywhere.

 - The Crua Tri tent is well-researched and well-manufactured.
 You’ll get your money’s worth.

 - Even the floor has the quilted thermal layer, so you have 360-degree insulation (and comfort).